brendansparrow/tao/src/index.md

 My teachings are easy to understand<br />
 and easy to put into practice.<br />
 Yet your intellect will never grasp them,<br />
-and if you try to practice them, you'll fail.<br />
+and if you try to practice them, you&rsquo;ll fail.<br />
 My teachings are older than the world.<br />
 How can you grasp their meaning?<br />
 If you want to know me,<br />